What is God's mercy

 - really desire sin and not God,

-- want to take love from God and have no desire to truly love Him in return (lack a desire to change our lives and stop sinning with one or many sins).
+- want to take love from God and have no or little desire to truly love Him in return (lack a desire to change our lives and stop sinning with one or many sins).

 Our goal is to utilize all of the help (grace) God gives us so we can come to truly hate all of our sins that are killing us, and grow in true love of God with true sorrow for our sins against Him.
 Then continue to grow into a saint and then perfection (perfect love of God) so we can have a great life of peace on earth and for Eternal Life.